 Faculty participants will be expected to:

-- Attend a two-day institute held in early summer (2014 FLPP Institute will be held Friday, May 16th)
+- Attend a one-day institute held in early summer (2014 FLPP Institute will be held Friday, May 16th)

 - Actively collaborate with partner librarian to develop course syllabus

 - Attend luncheon in August with other institute participants to discuss progress